brainvisa/casa-distro/doc/source/index.rst

   sudo apt-get install python docker.io

 On these systems, after ``docker.io`` installation, it is necessary for a user to be in the ``docker`` system group to be able to use Docker.
 For administrators who need to use release plan files, the package ``python-yaml`` must also be installed.

+For more details about installation, setup, and troubleshooting, see :doc:`install_setup`

 Install latest release
 ----------------------